Providing Reception Services

 Full inventory and cleaning of supply closets Receptionist 1st of Monday of the quarter Discard expired or unused items.

-Paint touch-ups or wall cleaning Maintenance Staff End of each quarter Use the same color paint or appropriate cleaner.
+Paint touch-ups or wall cleaning Maintenance Staff End of each quarter Use the same colour paint or appropriate cleaner.

 Notes: